 Netanyahu and Gallant now face potential arrest in any of the 124 nations that have ratified the 1998 Rome Statute, including Austria, the United Kingdom, and France.

 President Trump has been vocal in his opposition to the ICC’s actions.
-In his executive order, he declared that the ICC had engaged in “illegitimate and baseless actions” by asserting jurisdiction over personnel of the United States and its ally Israel, neither of which are parties to the ICC’s Rome Statute.
+In his executive order, he declared that the ICC had engaged in “illegitimate and baseless actions” by asserting jurisdiction over personnel of the United States and its ally Israel, neither of which is a party to the ICC’s Rome Statute.

 The executive order stated that this conduct “threatens the sovereignty of the United States and undermines its national security and foreign policy work, as well as that of its allies.”

 The sanctions have generated significant international criticism.
-Dozens of countries, including many European allies, have expressed support for the ICC, which they consider a vital component of the international justice system.
+Dozens of countries, including many European allies, have supported the ICC, which they consider a vital component of the international justice system.

-The ICC condemned the sanctions and called on its member states to stand against them.
-A spokesperson for the court stated, “These measures represent a serious attack on the court’s judicial independence.”
+The ICC condemned the sanctions and called on its member states to oppose them.
+A court spokesperson stated, “These measures represent a serious attack on the court’s judicial independence.”

-The situation creates a particularly complex personal dilemma for Clooney.
-While she and George primarily reside in properties in Britain and Italy, they also maintain homes in the United States.
+The situation creates a particularly complex personal dilemma for Amal Clooney.
+While she and George Clooney primarily reside in properties in Britain and Italy, they also maintain homes in the United States.
 George Clooney is currently performing on Broadway in New York City, where the couple has temporarily relocated.
+George Clooney is performing in the play “Good Night, and Good Luck” at the Winter Garden Theater.
+The production began previews on March 12, 2025, officially opened on April 3, 2025, and is scheduled to run through June 8, 2025 .

-The Clooneys have had a contentious relationship with President Trump in the past, with George Clooney publicly criticizing Trump during both his presidential campaigns.
+The Clooneys have had a contentious relationship with President Trump in the past.
+George Clooney publicly criticized Trump during both his presidential campaigns.

 The ICC is recognized as a court of last resort to investigate and prosecute individuals suspected of committing war crimes, crimes against humanity, or genocide when national courts are unwilling or unable to do so.
 Neither the United States nor Israel recognizes the ICC’s authority or jurisdiction.